Which school do you want to support?

 Internships for high school students are rare.
 High school students fortunate enough to land an internship gain experiences that can help them see their own future in a way that classroom experiences alone cannot deliver.
 An internship can also assist a student with determining whether or not they are on the right career path.
 And it’s often the first time that they must prepare a resume and practice job-interviewing skills.

 Setting up effective internships is challenging.
 Schools must include local employers in planning and developing educational programs.
 Crossing organizational boundaries to create public-private partnerships has proved difficult.
-School districts have the authority to invest such programs, but tradeoffs are always difficult to make.
+School districts have the authority to invest in such programs, but tradeoffs are always difficult to make.

 Unsurprisingly, the internet has sprouted solutions that savvy students can use to search for internships and other opportunities, such as idealist.org.